The New York publication requirement is relatively simple.

 Finally, the publication of an LLC's articles of organization allows anyone to object to the company's formation or file a lawsuit against it.
-This increases the risk that your company will face legal problems if it does not comply with New York limited liability company law.
+This increases the risk that your company will face legal problems if it does not comply with New York LLC law.

 What Happens if I Don’t Publish My LLC in NY?

 If you do not publish your LLC's articles of organization, your company will not be formed and will be considered never to have existed.
-This could lead to legal problems for you and your company.
+This could lead to legal problems for you, your company, and your registered agent.
 Additionally, the state of New York may suspend your authority to do business in the state.